as it turned-out, only a feasibility study

 pianos. ...
 All culminating in the extravagant excess of the dubious third

-But along the way I realized my tiny bell-playing keyboard appeared so ravishingly charming perhaps via another ancient obsession, the SoloVox, a lovely Hammond accessory I must’ve seen somewhere in my childhood; they were old-technology even then, tube-based in an increasingly-transistorized age.
-They were attached below the keyboard of one’s piano — presumably I dreamed of attaching one to our piano — and produced lovely organish tones through a beautiful Hammond tone cabinet I saw just now on YouTube.
+But along the way I realized my tiny bell-playing keyboard appeared so ravishingly charming perhaps via another all-but-forgotten ancient obsession, the SoloVox, a lovely Hammond accessory I must’ve seen somewhere in my childhood; they were old-technology even then, tube-based in an increasingly-transistorized age.
+They were attached below the keyboard of one’s piano — presumably I dreamed of attaching one to our piano — and produced lovely electronic-organish tones through a beautiful Hammond tone cabinet I saw just now on YouTube.
 I believe in my childish dreams I didn’t understand the tone cabinet part: it’s the brains of the thing, as well as the amplifier/speaker, and the tiny keyboard I incoherently lusted-for would’ve been totally useless without it. ...
-Comparisons with my current follies will be studiously avoided....
+Comparisons with my current follies will be studiously evaded....

 SOME VSTiS FOR SILVER BELLS SOUNDFONTS